Last Updated on October 2nd, 2019

 Want to check exactly how much chlorine you will take in from a pool you are about to enter?
 Bring a chlorine test kit with you and first test the chemical content of the water.
 Then proceed to stir the water in the cup with your finger for about a minute, at which point you should check its chlorine levels once more.
 You should be seeing quite a different chlorine content than the first time around.
 Where did it all go?
 Into your skin, of course.

 Let’s face it – chlorine is a chemical.
 This fact, in itself, contradicts the possibility that it is a completely harmless substance.
 Indeed, exposure to chlorine has been not only been linked to skin issues, but also to various illnesses and conditions.
-For instance, research from the last decade has connected the chemical to a 0.45 higher-than-normal possibility of bladder cancer.
+For instance, research from the last decade has connected the chemical to a 0.45 higher-than-normal possibility of bladder cancer6.
 Generally, it has been suggested that chlorine could be killing the good bacteria in your intestines, while increasing the amounts of yeasts such as candida.
 When you take chlorine in (for example, from swallowing some of it while swimming), you could be risking nutrient imbalance, intestinal infection, increased intestinal permeability, etc. Chlorine has also been blamed for inborn fetal disorders, stillbirths and miscarriages.
 Regardless of whether or not your body is truly vulnerable to such serious ailments due to chlorine, the fact that the chemical could potentially cause such problems should be a sign that you do not want its inflammatory properties anywhere near your skin!

 Did you know that as much as a quarter of US citizens urinate while swimming in public pools?
 Surely the number is even larger, but most people would probably be embarrassed to come clean about it.
 That alone should turn you off from going for a swim in those infested baths.
 Still, if you are willing to risk it at this point, just read until the end of this section.
 Urine responds to the chlorine in pools, forming cyanogen chloride, which is actually the basis for various chemical weapons.
 It is therefore poisonous when it comes to your organs and it can very well kill a human being.
 When it comes to acne, cyanogen chloride causes recurring inflammation, which means that your skin will have a higher tendency to become irritated over and over again – leading to ongoing breakouts.

 Naturally, the amounts of this compound that are formed in a pool are not nearly large enough to affect you in this way, but it’s still something to think about.
 Even though a swimming pool’s ingredients won’t kill you, they can cause other troubles such as inflammation.
 After all, chemical weapons are prohibited by international law!
 Indeed, this is only one of the countless disinfection byproducts that can result from chlorine’s presence in pools.
-These byproducts are typically a consequence of the reaction of chlorine with organic substances such as bodily fluids.
+These byproducts are typically a consequence of the reaction of chlorine7 with organic substances, such as bodily fluids.
 The terrifying part?
 Each and every swimming pool is unique in regards to its byproducts.
 This is because every pool’s contents differ depending on a myriad of factors.
 If you were to come to suffer from any of the listed ailments, including acne, you could never actually find out exactly what caused it.

 A pool can also cause you to become a victim of cancerous haloacetic acids.
 These acids also increase your body’s susceptibility to all kinds of inflammation.
-An experiment found that all of its 49 test subjects of all ages tested positive for these acids between half an hour and three hours after coming into contact with them.
+An experiment found8 that all of its 49 test subjects of all ages tested positive for these acids between half an hour and three hours after coming into contact with them.
 By ‘coming into contact’ we don’t necessarily mean swimming in the pool – some of the subjects were merely standing close by and became victims of the substance by breathing it in.
 Granted, the swimmers sported four times more haloacetic acids, but children, for instance, took it in much faster than adults.
 Scary stuff, right?

 Another kind of byproduct that you may be faced with are the various issues related to your reproductive system that result from the availability of trihalomethanes in pools, and even in some drinkable water.
-These enter your body through your respiratory system and can cause problems ranging from miscarriage to cancer.
+These enter your body through your respiratory system and can cause problems9 ranging from miscarriage to cancer.
 In regards to acne, trihalomethanes decrease your glutathione which is an antioxidant you need for the cleansing of your cells.

 If we were to recommend for you to never set foot in a pool again, you will most probably not take our advice.
 After all, most people picture a fun time by a swimming pool when they think of their perfect summer day.
 Therefore, if you dare to still frequent public pools, the easiest thing you can do to protect yourself is to take showers as soon as you exit the water.
 You might also want to regulate the iodine in your system.
 As mentioned, if you have a healthy amount of iodine in your organism, then the chlorine you ingest will be a lot less than otherwise.
 Increase your iodine by consuming more fish, eggs and dairy.
 Additionally, high levels of iodine will also somewhat guard you from the other two redundant halides – fluoride and bromine.